Al$_{1-x}$Hf$_{x}$N Thin Films with Enhanced Piezoelectric Responses for GHz Surface Acoustic Wave Devices: Results and Discussion

 X-ray rocking-curve (XRC) measurements on the $(0002)$ reflection provide additional insight into the mosaicity and tilt disorder in these films.
 As shown in Figure \ref{fig:2Structure}b, the AlN reference film exhibits a full width at half maximum (FWHM) of 3.7° with a narrow coherent peak that is commonly associated with low-density, ordered misfit dislocations in epitaxial layers \cite{Kaganer2009}.
 The FWHM increases to 4.3° and 4.8° for the Hf-containing films with $x=0.06$ and $x=0.12$, respectively.
 Although these values exceed those from previous reports of sputtered AlN \cite{Bernstein.2025, Dargis.2020}, a preferred $c$-axis orientation of the $\Hfx$ thin films is still maintained.
+While for binary AlN, the intensity and sharpness of the (0002) reflection are widely used as indicators of piezoelectric quality, additional composition-dependent geometric and electronic factors play key roles in defining the piezoelectric response in ternary nitrides, as will be discussed in Section~\ref{PFM}.